 The green channel increases the "details" in portrait photography.

 Blue Channel Multiplier (0,000 Red + 0,000 Green + 1,000 Blue):

-In landscape it makes sky and water brighter and makes the clouds almost disappear.
+In black and white landscape it makes sky and water brighter and makes the clouds almost disappear.
 It is used by architectural photographers, to prevent distractions caused by an "interesting" sky that divert attention from the main subject.
 Increases the effect of fog.
 In studio photography it reduces the excess red caused by tungsten lamps.
 In portraits is really invasive as it darkens a lot the skin.
 It also darken the green tones.

 The blue channel also tends to increase the "digital noise" of the photograph.